-Regardless of how soon you are able to land an awesome job, the grace period for federal student loans is only six months.
-That time can go by quickly if you’re looking for work and are in need of money!
+Regardless of how soon you are able to land a fantastic job, the grace period for federal student loans is only six months.
+That time can go by quickly if you’re looking for work and need money!

-To minimize stress, you need to go in from the very beginning knowing how you are going to pay for college.
-Taking out a good loan is only one of many steps.
+To minimize stress, you need to know how you will pay for college from the very beginning.
+Taking out a good loan is only one of many steps to getting financial aid.

-Whether you’re a parent or a debt-averse student, follow these tips on how to pay for college — the smart way.
+Whether you’re a parent or a debt-averse student, follow these tips on paying for college — the smart way.

-Through FAFSA, students are awarded grants, work-study jobs, loans, and state-based aid — all the things that make going to college possible.
+Through FAFSA, students are awarded grants, work-study jobs, loans, and state-based financial aid — all the things that make attending college possible.

 Again, the sooner you complete the form, the better.
 This is the first step towards paying for college, so fill it out completely and as early as you can.

-Most high schoolers assume that scholarships are for the golden elite and that no scholarship committee would ever consider them to be a beneficiary.
+Most high school students assume that scholarships are for the golden elite and that no scholarship committee would ever consider them a beneficiary.
 This simply isn’t the case.
 In fact, most scholarships have nothing to do with academic or athletic achievement and are attainable by regular, average students.

 In the end, only the most dedicated apply.
 This is true for most things in life.
-Many people don’t like to put in extra work, even if it is to their benefit to do so.
+Many people don’t like to put in extra work, even if it is to their benefit.

 The moral of the story?

-Aside from going to school that offers the major that you want to pursue, the next thing you need to look into is which school is more cost-effective.
-Generally speaking, public schools are more affordable than private ones — often much more so.
+Aside from going to a school that offers the major you want to pursue, the next thing you need to look into is which school is more cost-effective.
+Generally speaking, public colleges and universities are more affordable than private ones — often much more so.

 Look at the cost per credit and compare that to graduation requirements for your chosen major.
-Figure out just how much it will cost to get your degree.
+Then, figure out just how much it will cost to get your degree.

 Next, look at housing and meal plan costs.
 Write down those costs.

 Most importantly: are you required to live in a dorm for your first two years?
 If so, what is the price tag on that?
-Half, if not more, of most people’s college debt can come from living in dorms.
+Half, if not more, of most people’s student loan debt can come from room and board.
 Add up all of these costs and use them as a point of comparison.
 You can also Google each school’s net price calculator.

 But, even when you have your schools listed from most expensive to most affordable, you’re not done.
-Next, you need to look into which school is most generous with its aid.
-One school may have the lowest price tag, but it may not offer as much in aid.
-Theoretically, a $30K school could be more expensive than a $50K school if the $50K school offers more aid to students.
+Next, you need to look into which school is most generous with its financial aid.
+For example, one school may have the lowest price tag, but it may not offer as much financial aid.
+So, theoretically, a $30K school could be more expensive than a $50K school if the $50K school offers more financial aid to students.

 A recent study found that there are $2.9 billion of unclaimed federal grants each year.
 How does it happen?
 From students not completely filling out their FAFSA form.
 Fill out the entire FAFSA form, even if you think you won’t qualify.
-The time you spend doing so may be greatly dwarfed by the money given to you.
+The time you spend doing so may be significantly dwarfed by the money given to you to pay for college.

-Don’t forget to renew each year that you are in school.
-This way you get every cent you deserve.
+Remember to renew each year that you are in school.
+This way, you get every cent you deserve.

-When most people think about grants, they only think about Pell grants, but there are a few more out there.
+When most students think about grants, they only think about Pell grants, but there are a few more out there.
 They vary state by state.
-Luckily you don’t have to do too much digging if you go to the Department of Education’s website.
+Luckily, you don’t have to do too much digging if you go to the Department of Education’s website.
 Simply click on your state to see what is available to you.

 When you submit your FAFSA form and hear back on what awards you are eligible for, you may see ‘work-study’ on the list.
 This doesn’t mean an automatic job, however.
-You still have to apply, and, of course, work.
-Typically, work-study jobs are located on campus and should be relevant to your major.
+You still have to apply and, of course, work.
+Typically, these jobs are located on campus and should be relevant to your major.
 It’s an easy way to earn extra money towards your college expenses.

-In addition to finding ways to pay for college, you can reduce your financial burden saving on some of the necessities.
-While you can’t change the cost of attendance, you can minimize some of your expenses.
+In addition to finding ways to pay for college, you can reduce your financial burden by saving on some of the necessities.
+While you can’t change the cost of college, you can minimize some of your expenses.